schultzl/schultzl/README.md

-## Hi, I'm Larissa.
-My specialty is solving puzzles. :jigsaw:
+## Hi, I'm Larissa!

-... so no wonder I love programming.
+### My specialty is solving puzzles... so no wonder I love programming. :jigsaw:
 I've worked with several technologies, but my favourite are the following:

 - Python